 It’s understandable to be angry at your child out of fear and concern.
 But you need to keep that in check and realize that it’s extremely important that you not take harsh or extreme stances that you’ll come to regret later.
 Harsh reactions, like taking down your child’s bedroom door, not allowing them in the house when they’re high or threatening to kick them out of the home, simply don’t work.
 In fact, they may just move your child farther from the family and sobriety, virtually diminishing the family influence.
 Creating a barrier between your family and your young adult will only make your child angry, hurt and less likely to accept help.

 Instead of taking extreme stances, set in place guidelines for what is acceptable and what isn’t.
 Have a serious and calm talk with your child, conveying how much you love them and that these behaviors can’t go on.
-If they cannot stop taking drugs or overcome their addiction on their own, explain that you’re prepared to take the next step and help your child get professional help through an outpatient or inpatient drug rehab program.
+If they cannot stop taking drugs or overcome their addiction on their own, explain that you’re prepared to take the next step and help your child get professional help through an inpatient drug rehab program.

 Know When Rehab Is The Best Answer